DKFN/bunnycdn-cli/docs/install.md

 Simple cli for BunnyCDN service.
 This app is not an official one.

 VERSION
-  bnycdn/0.0.2 linux-x64 node-v8.10.0
+  bnycdn/0.1.5 linux-x64 node-v8.10.0

 USAGE
   $ bnycdn [COMMAND]

 COMMANDS
-  cp    This is the cp-like command for BunnyCDN storages.
-Cp has only upload implemented for now help  display help for bnycdn key   To add / delete / set a key for a pullzon or a storage ls    describe the command here
+  cp    This is the cp-like command for BunnyCDN storages. help  display help for bnycdn key   To add / delete / set a key for a pullzon or a storage ls    describe the command here